 The communal facilities of Nehimba are situated within a raised and open-fronted teak-and-thatch structure at the centre of camp.
 They consist of a large lounge and dining area with bar, spreading onto a lower deck from which guests enjoy an excellent view of a waterhole.
 There is a small swimming pool that is also ideal for watching game.

-Nehimba’s guest accommodation comprises seven chalets, spaced in two rows either side of the main building.
+Nehimba’s guest accommodation comprises nine rooms, spaced in two rows either side of the main building.
 These too are constructed from teak and thatch, raised above ground.
-There are two family rooms, a twin room, and four doubles of varying sizes.
+There are two family rooms, a double room with a day bed, two twin rooms, and four doubles of varying sizes.
 All options include a fan, a safe, facilities for making tea and coffee, en-suite bathroom with slipper bath, outdoor shower, and private balcony overlooking the waterhole.
 The interiors combine elegance and comfort, with neutral fabrics and warm wood.

 ACTIVITIES AT NEHIMBA LODGE: